Stability of a Stochastic Model for Demand-Response: System stability under a threshold policy

 Two direct consequences follow:

 \begin{corollary} The Markov chain~(\ref{eq:el1}-\ref{eq:el2}) is aperiodic. \end{corollary}

 \begin{corollary} Any compact subset of the state space is petite. \end{corollary}

-In our proof of Theorem~\ref{thm:stab} we exhibit a Lyapunov function for the system, which has negative drift outside of a compact set surrounding the origin.
-The existence of such a function along with the previous results, enable us to apply Theorem 13.0.1 of~\cite{meyn-tweedie}, by which we conclude.
+In our proof of Theorem~\ref{thm:stab}, we exhibit a Lyapunov function for the system, which has a negative drift outside of a compact set surrounding the origin.
+The existence of such a function, along with the previous results, enables us to apply Theorem 14.0.1 of Meyn and Tweedie~\cite{meyn-tweedie}, by which we conclude.